Thamnochortus insignis Mast.

-Common names: thatching reed, Albertinia thatching reed; dekriet (Afr.)
+Common names: Albertinia thatching reed (Eng.); dekriet, mannetjiesriet (Afr.)

-A stunning accent plant with its slender stems tipped with small, golden-brown or yellow inflorescences, and water-wise too!
+A stunning accent plant with its slender stems tipped with small, golden-brown inflorescences in late summer, and water-wise too!

-Thamnochortus insignis plants are tall, grass- or reed-like tussocks with a diameter of 500 mm to 1 metre at the base and a spread of 3 metres or more at the top and up to 2.5 m tall.
+Thamnochortus insignis plants are tall, reed-like tussocks with a diameter of 500 mm to 1 m at the base and a spread of 3 m or more at the top and up to 2.5 m tall.
 Male and female plants are separate and very similar when they are not flowering.

 The seed comes in the form of a tiny nutlet inside the old flower, which by this stage has formed two small wings.
 This helps the wind to disperse the seeds.
 The seeds are produced in very large quantities by each female plant, but are not all viable; a large number of nutlets are empty.
 Why the plants expend all this energy to produce sterile seeds is not clear, but is particular to this genus as well as to the genus Elegia.